brainstormforce/contacts-in-mautic/readme.txt

 # Configurations

-- You need to basic configurations at WordPress Dashboard -> Settings -> Mautic Contacts Count Page
+- Go to WordPress Dashboard -> Settings -> Mautic Contacts Count Page
-- Enter Mautic URL
+- Enter Mautic Base URL
 - Enter Public Key and Secret Key

 # How To Use Shortcode